Landlords: 5 Safety Tips to Consider

 As a landlord, knowing how to properly maintain your rental properties can be crucial.
 Following the right safety precautions may help you better protect your tenants and properties and avoid a potential emergency.
-Here are some safety tips to consider when protecting your properties:
+Here are some safety tips to consider:

-A simple way to help improve the safety of your rental properties is to make sure the building numbers are large enough to be seen from the street, says the Live Safe Foundation.
-This may help emergency personnel quickly locate your properties, if needed.
-You may also want to clear tree limbs, prune bushes or remove any other obstructions that may cover the numbers on the buildings, according to the Live Safe Foundation.
+A simple way to improve the safety of your rental properties is to make sure the building numbers are large enough to be seen from the street, says the Live Safe Foundation.
+This may help emergency personnel quickly locate a specific building, which may save time in an urgent situation.
+You may also want to clear tree limbs, prune bushes or remove any other obstructions that could cover the numbers on the buildings, according to the Live Safe Foundation.

-Make sure your properties are fully equipped with smoke detectors and CO alarms.
-According to the National Fire Protection Association (NFPA), at a minimum, all bedrooms and commonly used hallways on each floor of a building should have smoke detectors and CO alarms.
-A detailed evacuation plan should be set up and posted throughout the buildings, and it may be a good idea to review the plan with your tenants.
-Also, consider asking your tenants if anyone needs special assistance and offer additional support accordingly, says the City of Phoenix.
-Don’t forget to test your smoke and CO alarm systems monthly to help ensure it’s fully functioning, says the Consumer Product Safety Commission (CPSC).
+Make sure your properties are fully equipped with smoke detectors and carbon monoxide (CO) alarms, says the National Fire Protection Association (NFPA).
+At a minimum, all bedrooms and commonly used hallways on each floor of a building should have smoke detectors and CO alarms, according to the NFPA.
+A detailed evacuation plan should also be set up, reviewed with tenants and posted throughout the buildings.
+Consider asking your tenants if anyone needs special assistance and offer additional support accordingly, says the City of Phoenix.
+Remember to test your smoke and CO alarm systems monthly to help ensure proper functionality, says the Consumer Product Safety Commission (CPSC).
 This process may include cleaning detectors and replacing batteries.

-Electrical issues may be the cause of around 51,000 home fires each year, according to the Electrical Safety Foundation International (ESFI).
-As the landlord, you need to make sure electrical systems and wiring are installed correctly in your buildings.
-In fact, the CPSC suggests having electrical systems checked by a qualified electrician if it hasn’t been done in 10 years or more.
-Also, consider encouraging your tenants to try and avoid possible fire starters, such as improperly using extension cords or overloading circuits to help with electrical safety, says the NFPA.
+Electrical issues may be the cause of more than 51,000 home fires each year, according to the Electrical Safety Foundation International.
+As a landlord, you need to make sure electrical systems and wiring are installed correctly in your buildings.
+In fact, the CPSC suggests having electrical systems inspected by a qualified electrician if it hasn’t been done in 10 years or more.
+Also, consider encouraging your tenants to try and avoid possible fire starters, such as improperly using extension cords or overloading circuits, to help with electrical safety, says the NFPA.

-Furnace and HVAC units need routine service to help ensure efficient operation and potentially reduce the risk of a fire hazard.
-Consider having a professional come in to tighten any loose electrical connections, oil any moving parts and inspect the gas connections, according to EnergyStar.gov.
+Furnace and heating, ventilation and air conditioning units need routine service to help ensure efficient operation and potentially reduce the risk of a fire hazard, says EnergyStar.gov.
+Consider having a professional come in to tighten any loose electrical connections, oil any moving parts and inspect the gas connections, EnergyStar.gov suggests.